IJN ISE: Tabular Record of Movement

 13 February 1945:

-At 1213, LtCdr John M. Hyde in USS BERGALL (SS-320) picks up the "Force" in poor weather conditions off Hainan Island at 15-34N, 110-50E.
+1213: South China Sea.
+LtCdr John M. Hyde's USS BERGALL (SS-320) picks up the Force in poor weather conditions off Hainan Island at 15-34N, 110-50E.
 Hyde, submerged on the track, cannot get closer than 4,800 yards.
-He fires six torpedoes at a battleship.
-HATSUSHIMO spots the incoming torpedoes and gives the alarm.
-The ISE opens fire at the torpedoes with her AA guns and snipes one of them.
+He fires six torpedoes at a battleship, but they all miss.
 BERGALL is counter-attacked by the escorts with new, larger explosive depth-charges but escapes.

-At 1515, the Force comes out of a rainsquall.
-One of its ships launches a floatplane.
-LtCdr H. S. Simpson's the USS BASHAW (SS-241) is sighted on the surface.
-A battleship opens fire with her main armament on the submarine.
-One 14-inch shell comes within a mile of BASHAW.
+1618: Lookouts aboard HYUGA sight LtCdr H. S. Simpson's USS BASHAW (SS-241) on the surface, 22 km port side ahead.
+HYUGA opens fire with her 14-inch main armament.
+One 14-inch shell comes within a mile starboard astern of BASHAW.
 Simpson crash-dives and breaks off his attack.

 16 February 1945:

-LtCdr (later Captain) Benjamin E. Adams, Jr's USS RASHER (SS-269) is alerted by Ultra to the movement of the Completion Force.
+LtCdr (later Captain) Benjamin E. Adams, Jr's USS RASHER (SS-269) is alerted by Ultra to the movement of the Force.
 At 0507, RASHER makes radar contact south of Wenchow, China at 26-55N, 122-03E.
 RASHER picks up three escorts, range nine miles, heading 030 at 18 knots.
 In a driving rain, Adams targets the second ship.
 At 1,800 yards, he fires six Mark-18 electric torpedoes, but the Force changes course.
 All six torpedoes miss.

 19 February 1945: